 - GRE test scores.
 Both general and relevant subject tests are not required but are strongly recommended, as they allow us to better evaluate each candidate.

 - For candidates whose native language is not English, proficiency in English speaking, writing, and comprehension.
-Results from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations should be directly sent to the Graduate Admissions and Enrollment Office.
+Results from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations should be sent directly to the Graduate Admissions and Enrollment Office.

 - For IELTS, Institution Name: Johns Hopkins University, Krieger School of Arts and Sciences; Country: USA; All IELTS testing centers should be able to send scores electronically.
 For more information, please visit ielts.org.

 - For TOEFL, use Institution Code: 5332.
 For more information, please visit ets.org/toefl/.